andrewmcdan/Survival-Guide/book/part-04-shelter-fire-and-thermal-management/02-emergency-shelter-types.md

 - Edges: Stake taut; add mid‑panel guylines for strength; dig a small drip trench only where permitted.
 - Ground: Use a groundsheet; slope away; add a pad and extra insulation.

+Anchors & angles (sand/snow)
+- Deadman anchors: Bury sticks/stakes/stuff sacks filled with snow/sand at least 20–30 cm deep with guylines attached; tamp and let set.
+- Guyline geometry: Aim for ~45° between guyline and ground for best holding; add two guylines in a “V” on the windward ridgeline when gusts rise.

 💡 Tip: Add a short beak/porch by offsetting one corner or using a second small sheet.

 ## Lean-To